Are you looking at buying a workforce analytics and planning (A.K.A. workforce intelligence) solution this year? You would be in good company.

 With its in-depth knowledge of human capital dynamics, HR is uniquely positioned to ensure the workforce is aligned with the needs of the business at the optimal cost.
 New technologies simplify the process of accessing the necessary workforce insights and using this data to more accurately plan for the future.
 Yet, how do you prove your business case for workforce intelligence?

 A strong business case shouldn’t just show the HR benefits of the technology — i.e. “It will help improve employee retention” — but also explain to executives how the savings and gains from this investment will impact the organization’s key performance indicators.
 It isn’t an easy task to put into quantitative terms the value of better workforce insights and planning.
-The ebook, Building Your Business Case for Workforce Intelligence, does a good job simplifying this task, giving you concrete ways to calculate the ROI of workforce intelligence.
+The ebook, Make Your Business Case for People Analytics does a good job simplifying this task, giving you concrete ways to calculate the ROI of workforce intelligence.
 It’s all you need to justify buying workforce analytics and planning.

 Now, more than ever, business leaders need strategic insight and the ability to model how workforce trends impact revenue and profits— quickly and accurately.
 As long as HR can make their case in the terms that matter to the business, acquiring the solutions they need to accelerate their datafication journey will be much easier.